gcochard/pwned-check/README.md

 downloaded to the present working directory you are in.
 The only hard dependency is the `7z` binary in your `PATH`.

-You can run it in one of two ways.
-Scripted and Interactive.
-Interactive is recommended to avoid having your password entered in scripts, in your shell history, and in the process listing in ps/top/etc.
+You can run it in three ways.
+Scripted, programmatically, and interactive.
+Interactive is recommended to avoid having your password entered in scripts, in your shell history, and in the process listing in ps/top/etc. If you have many passwords to check, you can use it programmatically and loop over your passwords.
+Interactive mode prompts you for a password to enter, masks it as you enter it, hashes/searches, and prints the result.

 It will perform a radix based search through the files to determine if the hash is included in the dump files as the files are sorted and the lines are fixed